 Allium Vegetables and Risk of Prostate Cancer

-- A study published by the researchers of China-Japan Friendship Hospital, China, evaluated the association between allium vegetable intake and risk of prostate cancer.
+- A study published by the researchers of China-Japan Friendship Hospital, China, evaluated the association between allium vegetable (including garlic and onion) intake and risk of prostate cancer.
 Data for the study was obtained through a systematic literature search up to May 2013 in PubMed, EMBASE, Scopus, Web of Science, Cochrane register, and Chinese National Knowledge Infrastructure (CNKI) databases.
 A total of six case-control and three cohort studies were included.
 The study found that garlic intake significantly decreased the risk of prostate cancer, however, significant associations were not observed for onions.
 (Xiao-Feng Zhou et al, Asian Pac J Cancer Prev., 2013)

 - A study published by researchers in China and the United States evaluated the association between intake of allium vegetables, including garlic, scallions, onions, chives, and leeks, and the risk of prostate cancer.
 Data was obtained from face-to-face interviews to collect information on 122 food items from 238 prostate cancer patients and 471 male controls.
 The study found that men with highest intake of total allium vegetables (>10.0 g/day) had a significantly lower risk of prostate cancer compared to those with lowest intake (<2.2 g/day).
 The study also found that the reduction in risk was significant in the highest intake categories for garlic and scallions.
 (Ann W Hsing et al, J Natl Cancer Inst., 2002)

 Based on these studies, it seems that the intake of garlic may have more potential to reduce the risk of prostate cancer as compared to onions.

 Raw Garlic Consumption and Risk of Liver Cancer